18F/Dot-Net-Encasement/README.md

 }
 ```

+Note that the public method exposed on this controller is not yet implemented. before doing so, let's write a test for this method.
+Initially, this test when run will fail.
+Implementing the public method on the `SoapController` class should cause our test to pass.

 ## Writing Tests

-Note that the public method exposed on this controller is not yet implemented.
-Before going further, let's create a test for this controller.
-Change over to the test directory and create a new unit test file:
+Change over to the test directory and create a new unit test file for our `SoapController` class:

 ```bash
 $ cd ../WebApi.Tests/